yao-yl/path-tempering/README.md

 `source("tempering_function.R")` will load all functions.

 `code_tempeture_argument()` constructs a geometric bridge between two densitis.
 It can often be driven by three motivations:
-1. In metastable sampling, we want to start from a easy to sampled base measrument, which can guide the target sampling.
+1. In metastable sampling, we want to start from an easy-to-sample base density, which guides the target sampling.
 2. In model expansion, we want to work with multiple models.
-We may also want to fit two models at the same time.
+We may also want to fit two models at the same time for both computation efficiency and model comparison.
 3. We want to compute the marginal likelihood, or Bayes factor of two models.

-In either case, just add another module `alternative model` to your stan code.
+In any of these cases, just add another module `alternative model` to your stan code.
 For example, you want to sample a bimdoal distribution with a hot start:

 ```stan
 ...